starship/starship/docs/config/README.md

 ### Terminology

 **Module**: A component in the prompt giving information based on contextual information from your OS.
-For example, the "nodejs" module shows the version of NodeJS that is currently installed on your computer, if your current directory is a NodeJS project.
+For example, the "nodejs" module shows the version of Node.js that is currently installed on your computer, if your current directory is a Node.js project.

 **Variable**: Smaller sub-components that contain information provided by the module.
-For example, the "version" variable in the "nodejs" module contains the current version of NodeJS.
+For example, the "version" variable in the "nodejs" module contains the current version of Node.js.

 By convention, most modules have a prefix of default terminal color (e.g. `via ` in "nodejs") and an empty space as a suffix.